• Skip to primary navigation

 Seasoning

 We try to make our recipes as adaptable as possible, and that usually comes down to the seasonings.
-We just added some garlic to these, to keep it simple, but there is so much more that you can do with them.
+We just added some garlic to this polenta chips recipe, to keep it simple, but there is so much more that you can do with them.
 Herbs are always a good addition and some dried oregano and thyme work well.

 Seasoned polenta fries with dip.

 Chips need dip.
 It's some kind of law or something.
 We have got you covered with a wide selection of dips that would go perfectly with these.
 Why not try our Healthier Homemade Ketchup or Healthy BBQ Sauce if you want to keep it traditional.
 Want something a bit creamier?
-Try dipping these in to our Homemade Healthy Ranch.
+Try dipping these into our Homemade Healthy Ranch or Southwest Sauce.

 Polenta chips on a red rimmed plate with two pots of dip.